kakkar87/credit-card-financial-dashboard/README.md

 - Cust_Satisfaction_Score: Customer satisfaction score.

 These datasets can be used to analyze various aspects of credit card usage, customer demographics, transaction patterns, and more, providing valuable insights for monitoring and optimizing credit card operations.

+## Project Insights

+**WoW change:**
+- Revenue increased by 28.8%,
+- Total Transaction Amt & Count increased by xx% & xx%
+- Customer count increased by xx%

+**Overview YTD:**
+- Overall revenue is 57M
+- Total interest is 8M
+- Total transaction amount is 46M
+- Male customers are contributing more in revenue 31M, females 26M
+- Blue & Silver credit cards are contributing to 93% of overall transactions
+- TX, NY & CA is contributing to 68%
+- Overall Activation rate is 57.5%
+- Overall Delinquent rate is 6.06%